 Most car dealerships are rubbish at explaining how various car finance products work.
-This is clear from the number of search enquiries we receive every day.
+This is clear from the amount of traffic this site receives from UK car owners and car buyers every day.

 Today we are answering one of the most common PCP finance agreement questions: What if I want to terminate the agreement and settle my PCP early?

 There is a lot of confusion about ending a PCP agreement early, and a lot of that confusion comes about because people are looking for easy answers that simply don’t exist.
 In reality, it’s quite simple.
 You have borrowed a large amount of money to buy a car, and that money needs to be repaid.